appfoundry/ios-multi-env-configuration/README.md

 ```

 ## Releasing/Building different versions of your app
 While having your configuration separated per environment is nice, what is really helpful is to have the ability to have multiple versions on your devices at the same time.
-For instance, it is handy if you can have the AppStore version, the nightly released AdHoc distribution and you latest development version next to each other.
+For instance, it is handy if you can have the AppStore version, the nightly released AdHoc distribution and your latest development version next to each other.
 Especially when it comes to reproducing bugs, this is a welcome setup.

 Since having the same App ID for each environment results in overwriting the currently installed app, we will need a different App ID per environment.
 This is where **User-Defined** settings come in.